Right of First Refusal - Explained

 Table of ContentsWhat is a Right of First Refusal?How is a Right of Last Refusal Used?
 Examples Variations In venture capital Academic Research on Right of First Refusal

 Right of first refusal, or ROFR, grants the rights and terms of a business transaction to its holder, that is, the holder of ROFR has the right to do a business transaction with the owner of a property before any other person or the third party does.
 In the right of first refusal contractual agreement, three parties must be involved, the parties are; the owner of a property, the holder of ROFR and a third party or buyer.
 This contractual right stipulates that the owner of a property must first offer transaction rights to ROFR holder before any other buyer.

-A Little More on What is the Right of Last Refusal
+How is a Right of Last Refusal Used?

 There are certain differences that are noticeable in a basic Right of first refusal (ROFR).
 These variations are highlighted below;